Portland, Maine: Historical newspapers

-Historical newspapers formerly published in Portland are many and include Eastern Argus, Evening Express, The Pleasure Boat and The Portland Daily Sun.
+Newspapers formerly published in Portland include The Pleasure Boat, Eastern Argus, Evening Express, Casco Bay Weekly,The Portland Daily Sun and The Portland Phoenix.

+Traditions

+Valentine's Day Phantom

+In 1976, a group of unknown individuals started the tradition of the Valentine's Day Phantom by plastering the city with hearts on Valentine's Day.
+In 1986, the U.S. Coast Guard almost intercepted a boat filled with Valentine's Day Phantom's after it nearly hit a Casco Bay Ferry.
+The boat made it to Fort Gorges and unfurled a heart banner.
+The banner appeared on the uninhabited island fort again in 2017.
+The heart flag appeared on the flag pole at Central Fire Station in 2021.
+One leader of the effort, Kevin Farnham, was publicly identified in 2023, when he died.
+His family revealed Farnham's involvement but said he was not the founder.
+The Farnham family established a charitable foundation called Be A Kevin to help keep the tradition alive.

+First Friday Art Walk

+In 2000, the First Friday Art Walk was started by gallery owners in the Arts District who opened from 5 to 8 p.m. on the first Friday of each month.
+By 2012, the event had become so popular that gallery owners feared the event was becoming too much like a festival with street performers and vendors.

 Food and beverage

 Number of restaurants

 Downtown Portland, including the Arts District and the Old Port, has a high concentration of eating and drinking establishments, with many more to be found throughout the rest of the peninsula, outlying neighborhoods, and neighboring communities.
-The city is also home to numerous food trucks and food carts, which park on the city streets and at festivals, events and breweries.
+The city is also home to numerous food trucks and food carts which park on the city streets and at festivals, events, and breweries.
 Most operate in the summer; a few operate year-round.

-Notable restaurants include Fore Street, Duckfat, and Becky's Diner.
+Notable restaurants include Fore Street, Duckfat, Becky's Diner, and The Great Lost Bear.

 Food recognition

 Portland has developed a national reputation for the quality of its restaurants, eateries, and food culture.
 The city has been visited by many food shows, including Rachael Ray's Food Network show $40 a Day, the Travel Channel's Man v.
 Food, and Anthony Bourdain: No Reservations.
 Bon Appetit named Portland the Restaurant City of the Year in 2018.